patternfly/patternfly-react/CONTRIBUTING.md

 $ git checkout -b my-branch upstream/main
 ```

-3. Generate your Component
+3. Generate your component

 ```bash
 # Run the tool to Generate the component scaffolding
  yarn generate
 ```

-- When you select the option to generate a PatternFly 4 component, a structure resembling the following is generated
+- When you select the option to generate a PatternFly component, a structure resembling the following is generated
   ```text
   packages/react-core/src/[type]/[ComponentName]/
     index.js - Barrel File exporting public exports